 Farming is where our story began.
 For many years, Tim Wilson farmed his own North Yorkshire pasture, producing cattle, sheep and pigs, with a passion for sustaining rare breeds.
-As we have grown, we have worked to build a network of like-minded farmers to help us supply our butchers’ shops with the produce in the country.
-We now support the very best producers found in the UK today, many of whom are old friends of Tim's.
+As we have grown, we have worked to build a network of like-minded farmers to help us supply our butchers’ shops with the best produce in the country.
+We now support a selection of the best small producers found in the UK today, many of whom are old friends of Tim's.
 At the heart of everything we do is good animal husbandry and welfare; livestock that is looked after well in the field simply tastes better on the plate.

 Whilst the formula of fantastic meat starts in the field, there are many elements that affect quality that lie in the hands of our butchery team.
 This ranges from the cold store manager, responsible for hanging and rotating the meat, to the skilled butchers putting the finishing touches to every pork chop and Sunday roast.